canonical/modem-manager-snap/docs/installation.md

 Finally, note that to run both _mmcli_ and _dbus-send_ we need root permissions, so we use _sudo_ with them.

+# modem-manager tracks and channels

+The modem-manager snap has currently three tracks:

+* __20__: Contains upstream version 1.12.8 and has a core20 base.
+The track name refers to the base snap and it is the convention being used at the moment.
+* __1.10__: Contains upstream version 1.10.0 and has a core18
+base.
+Nowadays, this is the one installed by default if the channel is not specified when running `snap install`.
+The track name refers to the upstream version.
+More modern releases have changed the convention so the track now refers to the base snap.
+* __latest__: Contains upstream version 1.8.0 and has a core16 base.
+Despite
+the unfortunate name (there are historical reasons for that) it is the oldest version.

 ## Next Steps